Alien Retro Review – A Film That Redefines Everything

 Ripley is undeniably badass.
 Yes, she’s scared.
 It’s her actions in spite of her fear that makes her a hero.
 She’s smart, commanding, and sticks up for herself.
 Despite all her greatness, the film often receives criticism for the choice to leave her in her underwear near the end of the movie.
 While it does stand out, it shouldn’t take away from her boldness.
 It’s not a sexualized outfit.
 It serves the purpose of showing us how vulnerable she is, a stark contrast to the alien she’s looking dead in the eyes.
 And anyway, if you watch the entire film and leave wondering why she was in her underwear, you’re missing all the amazing things that she did leading up to that scene.

-Our Review of Alien Is That It’s Always Worth Watching
+Our Opinion is that Alien Is Always Worth Watching

 I think it says a lot that I fell asleep during this movie the first time and still loved it.
 It’s great no matter what perspective you look at it from.
 Whether you like watching a bad-ass female character burn an alien to death or just some scary action, you’ll find something.
 Alien pushed boundaries.
 One of the best ways to test a space exploration film is to see how it holds up decades later.
 We’ve had hundreds of films with far better CGI and space realism, yet this one remains one of the greats.
 After all, it’s not about space.
 It’s about what happens when an alien attacks and you just so happen to be trapped.